justonemorenight/Golang-Fiber-Restful-API-RBAC-Domain-Driven-Design/README.md

-# Backend API với Fiber và GORM
+# Backend API with Fiber and GORM

-Backend API được xây dựng bằng Go Fiber framework và GORM ORM.
+Backend API is built with Go Fiber framework and GORM ORM.

-## Yêu cầu hệ thống
+## System requirements

-- Go 1.23.3 trở lên
+- Go 1.23.3 or higher
 - PostgreSQL
-- Air (cho hot reload trong môi trường development)
+- Air (for hot reload in development environment)

-## Cài đặt
+## Installation

 1. Clone repository: